Clivern/Kevin-Cookbook/README.md

 }
 ```

-We recommend to install MySQL manually on the same server or other server.
-So
+We recommend to install MySQL manually on the same server or another server.

 3. The node should be something like that: